BrightEdge Review 2026: Pricing, Data Cube Explained & Honest Verdict

 - Even compared to enterprise competitor seoClarity at $3,000+/month, BrightEdge commands a significant premium

-- CrawlRaven delivers a 200-point technical SEO audit with prioritized fix recommendations at $49/month — meaning a team could run CrawlRaven for over eight years for the cost of a single year of BrightEdge
+- CrawlRaven delivers a 200-point technical SEO audit with prioritized fix recommendations from $49 at launch; CrawlRaven's entire $99 launch license costs less than 0.2% of a single median-priced year of BrightEdge

 - Premium pricing is justified for Fortune 500 companies with dedicated SEO teams and seven-figure organic revenue channels, but prices out the vast majority of organizations